tolitius/mongodb-write-performance-playground/README.markdown

   The way sharding is done, Mongo looks at the chunk size and moves chunks around in async manner.
   Which means when X number of records are sent to MongoS it will only use "next" shard in case a chunk size is reached.
   Hence inserts are still "sequential".
-  JIRA that "kind of" addresses that: https://jira.mongodb.org/browse/SERVER-939
+  JIRA that is "kind of" supposed to address that: https://jira.mongodb.org/browse/SERVER-939 which is open since 2009 (!).

   Even if chunks are 'pre-split' for a known number of shards / threads, INSERTing speed is way ( at least 3 times ) slower than a manual even distribution with [MongoMultipleHostDocumentWriter.java](https://github.com/tolitius/mongodb-write-performance-playground/blob/master/java/src/main/java/org/dotkam/mongodb/concurrent/MongoMultipleHostDocumentWriter.java)